rsccc/reactive-button-doc/docs/playground.md

 ## Interactive Playground

-Toggle and change the props to see changes.
+Toggle or change the props to see changes.

 import InteractivePlayground from '../src/components/Playground/InteractivePlayground';